-The most famous LSU Alumni are probably members of LSU athletics who dominated the SEC in college football, basketball, and many other men’s and women’s college sports throughout the NCAA, but there are just as many famous alumni who were musicians, actresses, government workers, and most unfortunate of all, there’s even a Grand Wizard in the KKK.
+The most famous LSU alumni are probably members of LSU athletics who dominated the SEC in college football, basketball and many other men’s and women’s college sports throughout the NCAA, but there are just as many famous alumni who were musicians, actresses, government workers and most unfortunate of all, there’s even a former Grand Wizard in the KKK.

 Let’s take a look at some famous, and infamous, Louisiana State University alumni:

 Most known for their songs “Deluxe” and “Good,” the rock band Better Than Ezra formed on LSU’s campus in Baton Rouge in 1988.
 The group released an EP titled “Death Valley” in honor of their alma mater.

 As an Oscar-winning and Academy Award-winning composer, Bill Conti is best known for his work on the movie “Rocky.”
 He returned to Baton Rouge to conduct the LSU Symphony Orchestra in September 2019.

 The 38th Vice President of the United States, Hubert Humphrey received his Master’s and Doctorate from LSU.
 He served as the VP under Lyndon B. Johnson, was the Democratic nominee who lost to Richard Nixon and was a U.S. Senator for Minnesota for 23 years.